Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 With your guitar on a flat surface measure the distance from the surface to the bottom of the neck.
 Measure at both the 12th fret and at the nut.

-I hope this post has given you more info on what parts of the guitar you might need to measure and how to measure them.
+I hope this post has given you more info on what parts of the guitar you might need to measure and how to measure them, in order to gauge acoustic guitar sizes.